this

-in JavaScript is an object.
-Every JavaScript function gets a copy of this (except arrow functions).
-Its value does not depend on where we declare it but depends on how we invoke it.
+(except arrow functions).
+Its value does not depend on where we declare it but on how we invoke it.
 There are four ways in which we can invoke a function.
-Function invocation, method invocation, Constructor invocation & Explicit invocation.
-Each of these invocations will assign different this
+They are Function invocation, method invocation, Constructor invocation & Explicit invocation.
+Each of these invocations sets the value of this

-and learn more about it.
+in JavaScript and learn more about it.

 Table of Contents